 4. Film variations of your video

-Filming the video is typically the most expensive or cumbersome part.
+Filming itself is typically the most expensive or cumbersome part of a video project.
 Spend some extra time and effort filming a few different variations of key elements in your video.
 This can give you the chance to optimize once the video is already in front of audiences.

 For example, try shooting some variations of your final call to action; then, use feedback from audiences to see which performs the best.